dyka3773/obsidian-notes/Tech notes/General Tools/IDEs and Editors/VS Code/Extensions/Misc Extensions.md

 ## Todo Tree *(ID: Gruntfuggly.todo-tree)*

 - This extension allows you to create TODOs in your code and then view them in a tree view.
-- It supports a variety of languages and allows you to customize the regex used to find TODOs.
+- It supports a variety of languages and allows you to customize the [[Regular Expressions|regex]] used to find TODOs.
 - It also supports a variety of themes and allows you to customize the colors used to display TODOs and other tags.

 #### Settings Example